 Catalunya is one of the most populated regions of the country, both by Spaniards and by tourists.
 With people flocking from all over the world to visit the beautiful coastline and the famous city of Barcelona.
 Barcelona is one of the largest cities in Spain and is flourshing with culture, art and an amazing nightlife scene.
 The region also offers amazing landscapes, as its nothern border is lined with the gorgeous french Pyrenees mountains and the Mediterranean coast to the east.
 Due to the salty ocean air and the fresh wind from the mountains, Catalonia produces some of the finest crops in the county.
 The countryside is covered in rolling hills with endless olive groves, vineyards and farms

-Join Citylife Madrid on several amazing trip to this unique, proud and beautiful region as we visit Barcelona – the cultural hub of Catalunya!
+Join Citylife Madrid on several amazing trips to this unique, proud and beautiful region as we visit Barcelona – the cultural hub of Catalunya!
 Click here for more information, and to book your tickets today!
+To check on cheap flights, hotels and rental car deals, click here!

 Your friendly neighbourhood travel guide,